casangi/casadocs/docs/tasks/task_getephemtable.rst

   By setting asis=True, objectname will be unmodified before sending the query.

 timerange
-  For a small time interval (e.g. interval='1min'), specifying timernage by the calendar date and time is recommanded rather than using MJD, which may lead to precision error in converting to the calendar dates and times in the returned ephemeris data from the JPL-Horizons system.
+  For a small time interval (e.g. interval='1min'), specifying timernage by the calendar date and time is recommended rather than using MJD, which may lead to precision error in converting to the calendar dates and times in the returned ephemeris data from the JPL-Horizons system.

 rawdatafile
   This parameter is useful to set whenever errors occur in the query result content and in consequence, CASA ephemeris table is not generated.
 While some of the common errors during query are parsed to the logger, the full description of the issues in the query that are reported by the JPL-Horizons system can be found in the raw query data file.